-Probably, apart from water, the biggest supplement nutrient we put in our IV's is Vitamin C. Humans are just about the only animal that doesn't make their own vitamin C and need to get it in the diet.
+Apart from water, one of the biggest supplement nutrients we put in our IV's is vitamin C. Humans are just about the only animal that doesn't make their own vitamin C but still need it, so it is usually gotten through diet.
 Most of us don't get nearly enough.

 How is it Done?

 Before we start any IV's on a patient, we see them for a complete medical evaluation.
 Different conditions require different protocols.

 Typically we tailor the IV nutrients to the needs of the patient, oftentimes starting at a lower dose and working up on the dose as tolerated.

 While it is not uncommon for a patient to feel significantly improved after a single IV, it can take a while for many patients to notice a significant sustained difference.
 Remember, you didn't become sick or nutrient depleted overnight, and it can take some time for things to correct.

 Often times we will combine the IV nutrients with Major Auto-Hemotherapy (MAH) and/or Ultraviolet Blood Irradiation (UBI), as well as various other treatment modalities depending on a patient's condition.

 HOCATT stands for Hyperthermic Ozone and Carbonic Acid Transdermal Therapy, and is a professional grade individual steam sauna that provides multiple different treatment modalities simultaneously.
 This has been used worldwide successfully both in the treatment of chronic disease and in the optimization of elite athletes.
 The HOCATT Platinum is the absolute latest from the company, and takes their amazing therapies to a new level.
 Because of the multiple therapies involved, results can be as good as, or even better than, many IV therapies (without the poke).